corda/corda/docs/source/writing-cordapps.rst

   is not started.
   * The static web content itself should be placed inside the ``src/main/resources`` directory

-The fully-qualified class path of each ``WebServerPluginRegistry`` subclass must be added to the ``net.corda.webserver.services.WebServerPluginRegistry`` file in the CorDapp's ``resources/META-INF/services`` folder.
+The fully-qualified class path of each ``WebServerPluginRegistry`` class must be added to the ``net.corda.webserver.services.WebServerPluginRegistry`` file in the CorDapp's ``resources/META-INF/services`` folder.
 A CorDapp can register multiple plugins in a single ``net.corda.webserver.services.WebServerPluginRegistry`` file.